Veronica Samuels

 places to visit in Yuma Arizona

-You can enjoy biking, exploring hiking trails, horseback riding alongside the Colorado River, admiring the beautiful views, birdwatch, walking your dog, or having a relaxing picnic.
+You can enjoy biking, exploring hiking trails, horseback riding alongside the Colorado River, admiring the beautiful views, birdwatching, walking your dog, or having a relaxing picnic.

-The most popular way to explore the East Wetlands is the easy, 2.6-miles heritage trail.
+The most popular way to explore the East Wetlands is the easy, 2.6-mile heritage trail.

 EXPLORE YUMA CROSSING NATIONAL HERITAGE

-The Yuma Crossing was created in the 18th century as the only official crossing on the lower Colorado River.
+Yuma Crossing grew around a natural crossing point on the lower Colorado River.

 Yuma az attractions